-1. Participation in the 30 hours of Pre-Service Advocate Training and a Courtroom Observation visit is required and essential.
-Pre-service training includes 10 hours of online curriculum a minimum of 20 hours in person contact with and under the supervision of the program staff, and assigned homework.
+Participation in a minimum of 30 hours of Pre-Service Advocate Training and a Courtroom Observation visit is required and essential.
+Pre-service training includes Pre-work and 30+ hours in person contact with and under the supervision of the program staff.
+Special inperson exceptions may be imposed, if necessary, if emergency and disaster plans are implemented or advised by State and National Associations.